Procedures

 Otoplasty

-Length: 2-3 hours
+• Duration: 2-3 hours

-Discomfort: Mild, treatable with prescription pain medications
+• Discomfort: Mild, treatable with prescription pain medications

-Swelling/Bruising: Several months for swelling to subside
+• Swelling/Bruising: It may take several months for swelling to subside completely

-Stitches: Usually all dissolvable
+• Stitches: Usually all dissolvable

-Exercise: no exercise for 6 weeks
+• Exercise: No exercise for 6 weeks

 Skin Cancer